-If you have spider or varicose veins, you may be considering sclerotherapy to get rid of them.
-Sclerotherapy is a minimally invasive procedure during which a solution is injected into the veins to make them collapse and fade away.
-It’s an incredibly safe procedure, but no medical procedure is without risks and limitations.
+If you have spider or varicose veins, you may be considering sclerotherapy to eliminate them.
+Sclerotherapy is a minimally invasive treatment during which a solution is injected into the veins to make them collapse and fade away.
+It’s an incredibly safe, but no medical procedure is without risks and limitations.
 As a patient, you deserve a complete understanding of the sclerotherapy treatment, including its possible side effects and risks.

 You may need multiple sclerotherapy sessions